trdunsworth/DECCreport3/report_base.docx.md

 :::

-The largest call type was for Disorderly Conduct, which was also the largest call type for the week overall.
+The largest call type was for DISORDERLY CONDUCT, which was also the largest call type for the week overall.
 This could be something to monitor over time to see how the trend changes over time.

 ::: {.cell}